0maaz-01/Wavify/README.md

 * Record high-quality podcasts directly through the website.
 * Host podcasts with **1–6 participants** (video + audio).
+* Record solo podcasts with a dedicated interface.
 * Receive **HD video files, raw video chunks, and audio tracks** after the session.
 * Share recordings and raw chunks with teammates for collaborative editing.
 * Stream podcasts in real-time with adaptive quality.